FlyingRhenquest/codegen/README.md

 # Codegen

-This is a little demo project that parses enum data from a C++ file and uses the information to generate to_string functions and ostream operators from the enum information.
-A *very* basic example demonstrates this in action.
+This is a little demo project that parses a small subset of C++ to extract data from enums and classes.
+Two executables are currently provided to demonstrate this, "GenerateEnumFunctions" generates ostream operators for enums, and "IndexCode" reads header files and outputs a JSON file with the information collected about enums and classes for future use.

 This is not indended to be a production-ready project.
 Rather, it demonstrates how to use boost::spirit::x3 for a somewhat complex